Azure/azure-functions-openapi-extension/docs/azure-functions-v1-support.md

-# Support Azure Functions v1 with Open API Extension #
+# Support Azure Functions v1 with OpenAPI Extension #

-Due to the backward compatibility issue, this Open API extension has dropped supporting Azure Functions v1 runtime.
+Due to the backward compatibility issue, this OpenAPI extension has dropped supporting Azure Functions v1 runtime.
 However, there are many enterprise scenarios that still need Azure Functions v1 runtime.
-Although there is no direct support from this Open API extension, you can still take the benefits of using this extension, using the [Azure Functions Proxy][az func proxy] feature.
+Although there is no direct support from this OpenAPI extension, you can still take the benefits of using this extension, using the [Azure Functions Proxy][az func proxy] feature.

 ## Prerequisites ##